JoeLumbley/Animation/README.md

 # Code Walkthrough

-## Overview

 This code demonstrates how to create a simple animation in a Windows Forms application using Visual Basic .NET.

 The animation consists of a rectangle that moves horizontally across the screen, giving the illusion of motion.

 This lesson will break down the code line by line, making it easy for beginners to understand.

 ## Table of Contents